joaquinariasgomez/DevContainersFastApi/README.md

 To do this, use the Dev Container extension shortcut: ```Open Folder in Container```.
 If you have opened this workspace before, you can click on the extension ```Reopen in Container```, which will remember your container.

-Once inside the container, the dependencies must be installed due to the ```RUN pip install -r requirements.txt``` command inside the main service Dockerfile.
+Once inside the container, the dependencies will already be installed due to the ```RUN pip install -r requirements.txt``` command inside the main service Dockerfile.
+Also, the Python service will be running as well.
 Here, we don't need a Python virtual environment, since we are currently in one!